Bricktech2000/Notes/notes/common-knowledge.md

 [[referencing-sources]] is not required when it comes to common knowledge

-If all experts in a field agree on a fact, it is treated as being common knowledge in that field
+If all experts in a field agree on a [[fact]], it is treated as being common knowledge in that field

 ### examples